 Whether you're volunteering abroad in Costa Rica or traveling the globe in search of all the LDS temples, you're gonna have to make a pitstop at the San Jose, Costa Rica Temple!
 There are a few things you're going to need to know before you go, including how to get there.

 Pst: Love the idea of volunteering abroad with people who share your standards?
-Come chat with an ILP representative to get all of your questions answered.
+Check out this guide all about volunteering in Costa Rica.

 How to get to the San Jose, CR Temple